pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQuery.class/README.md

 	actualResult := requiredResult prepareNewFor: aQuery in: environment

-You can specify requird result when you create query instances.
+You can specify result when you create query instances.
 For example:

 	ClyAllClassQuery from: packageScope as: ClySubclassHierarchy new asQueryResult.